bus-files — parse and find local evidence files

 • --select NAME FILTER for an optional row-set that may also be empty

 The filter still uses header keys from the first row. account_code=1910|1911|1930 means one column with several accepted alternatives. * or all selects every row.
+The same default whitespace normalization and case-insensitive matching apply to selector filters in expr.

 Expression references follow the binding names.
 For one-row bindings, a.amount is one scalar value.
 For row-set bindings, cash.amount is the projected array of amount values from every matched row.
 The supported aggregate functions are sum(...), avg(...), min(...), max(...), and count(...).
 Top-level arithmetic currently supports + and - between scalar results such as: